daxas-boop/library/README.md

 # Book library.
 ## Overview
-This project was created as part of the curriculum in Javascript Fullstack on The Odin Project
+This project was created as part of the curriculum in Javascript Fullstack on The Odin Project.</br>
+You can add and remove books to the library.
+Lets you select author, book name, pages and if read it or not.

+## Installation

+1. Clone this project locally.
+2. Run `npm install`.
+3. Run `npm run dev`.

 ## Dependecies
 * [Bootstrap](https://getbootstrap.com/)